Published September 13, 2018 in Warp & Woof

 Unfortunately, his next acquisition, Chevrolet, was not so successful at first.
 The car was fine, but Durant’s holdings in Chevrolet were leveraged out of his control by partner McLaughlin — Chevrolet briefly became a Canadian make.
 By the mid-teens, however, Durant had bought it back, and Chevrolet was pulled into the Buick orbit – made in Flint.
 But, by 1921, Durant was gone again, starting his own Durant Motors (in Flint) which survived until the crash of 1929, when Durant left the automobile business for good.

 Despite the slowdown in automobile production during the Depression, Detroit and Flint saw huge numbers of immigrants from the Deep South (both black and white), as well as even more depressed areas in Northern Michigan.
 My uncle Bob was the latter.
-He married into a family with deep roots in the Flint area, although he was a new employee at theon the east edge of town.
+He married into a family with deep roots in the Flint area, although he was a new employee at the AC Spark Plug plant on the east edge of town.
 By the time I arrived in 1953, they were already the “Flint Sundwicks.”

 It’s easy for somebody who grew up in Flint during that post-war glimmer of labor prosperity and rising expectations to romanticize the place where it happened, as well as the times.
 Were the strikes started, or abetted, by communists?
 The historical record is vague on this – since many of the interviews with participants were collected during the McCarthy witch-hunting era.
-People involved, if connected to left organizations,.
-My own experience during high school in the sixties tended to foster a romantic view of manning the barricades (in Flint’s case, guarding their machines) – they were my heroes, whether they really existed or not.
+People involved, if connected to left organizations, were often reluctant to admit it.
+My own experience during high school in the sixties tended to foster a romantic view of communist agitators manning the barricades (in Flint’s case, guarding their machines) – they were my heroes, whether they really existed or not.

 In my imagination, those strikes set the stage for the Flint that I knew.